All posts

 2. OKRs focus everyone on implementation.
 Ambitious goals are not only recorded as Objectives but are also translated into measurable, traceable milestones in the Key Results.
 They can therefore guide all employees throughout their day-to-day work and provide a clear common direction for implementation.
 Everyone sees how they contribute to the company's goals and what they are responsible for.

-3. OKRs close the gap in strategy implementation.
+3. OKRs close the gap in strategy execution.
 OKRs not only help define goals.
 By deriving concrete initiatives from OKRs, the framework also ensures that things actually get done and the teams stay on track.
 Additionally, OKRs help keep track of and prioritize ESG goals and initiatives within a certain timeframe.

 4. OKRs enable agility.
 Through short cycles and regular check-ins, the framework creates the necessary space to react flexibly to changes and find solutions to unforeseen problems.